 All staff have a responsibility to meet the needs of all the pupils/students at Evergreen Primary School.
 The school contact details are available on the website where you will be able to access senior management or your child’s class teacher.

 The school receives advice and support from a range of health professionals, working in partnership with them, in order to meet the needs of our pupils.
-We are working closely with the LA and our health and social care colleagues to implement the new SEN Code of Practice.
+We are working closely with the LA and our health and social care colleagues to ensure that SEN Code of Practice is fully implemented.
 We will continue to work closely with parents/carers and keep them informed of the changes and next steps for their families.

 All staff have clear job descriptions which detail the required qualifications for each post in school.
 All staff have a core training programme related to their work as a teacher, teaching assistant or HCEA.
 Individual Development needs are assessed and reviewed through performance management procedures and individual training needs identified.
 Continuous Professional Development in SEN is supported by targeted in-service training and attendance on courses.
 We recognise and value the vast amount of knowledge and skills held by our own staff and strive to promote the use of peer collaboration as a means of staff development.
 The long term well-being of the pupils is of paramount concern and training in medical needs, safeguarding, first aid, team teach and Midas is kept up to date.
 We have an induction program for new staff to ensure they are aware of policies, procedures and guidelines.

 Evergreen School is a purpose built building and is fully accessible for wheelchair users being on one level.
 In other community areas, such as the hydrotherapy pool, there are hoists available.